chuckstack/chuckstack.github.io/src-ls/success-hr.md

 - `Tasks` - actions to be performed by one or more roles
 - `Tools` - software or mechanical devices used to perform one or more tasks

 We want to focus on the `role` work instruction.
-This is your contract for what a person can do within an organization.
-It defines what you should and should not do.
+This is your contract for what a person can (should or should not) do within an organization.
 For example:

 - A CSR (customer service rep) probably SHOULD manipulate orders on behalf of a customer to foster customer loyalty.
 - A CSR probably should NOT create accounting payments to anyone they want.